kmsholcomb/DW-Homebrew/Travel Moves.md

 * **On a 7-9**, you react in time to sound the alarm, but nothing else.

 ### Undertake a Perilous Journey
-When you **travel to a location that you've been to before and the journey is dangerous**, choose one member of the party one to *scout* ahead, one to act as *navigator*, and one to be *quartermaster*.
+When you **travel to a location that you've been to before and the journey is dangerous**, choose one member of the party be a *scout*, one to be a *navigator*, and one to be *quartermaster*.
 Each character rolls +WIS.

 * **On a 10+**:
     * Scout: Spots any trouble quickly enough to let you get the drop on it.